I spent my first 20 years on the Mediterranean, and then moved to the US to finish college and be closer to my older siblings.

 It was during this period that I felt a tiny lump in my breast.
 When my primary care Doctor told me it was cancer, I had an unusually calm reaction.
 As I sat looking at him I thought, "Huh, so this is what I have to do now.
 Me.
 Cancer.
 Wow."
 I drove home in a bit of a fog, but still no outward reaction.

-One of my sisters passed from renal cell cancer several years before, and her husband followed 2 years later.
+One of my sisters passed from renal cell cancer several years before, and her husband also passed from pancreatic cancer 2 years later.
 During their experience with cancer I became very interested in Alternative therapies.
+I wish I knew then what I know now.

-My consultation with him led me to alternative practitioners in California, Texas, Florida, Utah and in Germany.
+My consultation with him led me to alternative medicine practitioners in California, Texas, Florida, Utah and in Germany.

 He recommended some promising homeopathic tinctures to go along with my supplements and tweaked a couple of the supplements I had been taking.
 Otherwise his nutritional advice matched what I was already doing.
 Confirmation.

 I started to look for a buyer for the Cafe.
 I knew I had to pay attention to my healing, and stress was something I always suspected as a leading role in cancer development.
 It took 10 months to find a buyer for the Cafe.
-I cut back my hours and the place was now barely paying for itself.

 Part II will explore my Journey through Chemo and Radiation, what I confronted, and what I learned.